Key Performance Indicators (KPIs) to Track for Effective Vendor Management

 TABLE OF CONTENTS

 Vendor management is critical for any organization that relies on external suppliers to deliver products or services.
-Tracking KPIs is essential to ensure that vendors meet their contractual obligations and deliver value to the organization.
+Tracking KPIs is essential to ensure vendors meet their contractual obligations and deliver value to the organization.
+Let's explore some essential vendor management KPIs and how to track and analyze them effectively.

-Top 5 KPIs to Track for Vendor Management
+Top 5 Vendor Management KPIs To Consider

 1. Return on investment (ROI)